hyunJIN7/StrayVisualizer/README.md

 To access the data from your device, see [this wiki entry](https://github.com/kekeblom/StrayVisualizer/wiki/Accessing-Data).

 ### Installing Dependencies
+`conda create -n StrayVisualizer`

-Install dependencies with `pip -r requirements.txt`.
+Install dependencies with `pip install -r requirements.txt`.

 ### Example Datasets